skehrli/xk-OS/lab/lab2part2design.md

 #### exec
 Execute a user program.
 The program is loaded into the virtual address space of the calling process, and the process is replaced by the new program.
-The new program will start executing at the entry point specified in the ELF header.
+The new program is executed with the arguments passed in.

 ## In-depth Analysis and Implementation

 ### Functions

-- `sys_pipe`:

-- `sys_exec`:
+- `pipe`: Create a pipe and two file descriptors for reading and writing.
+  - Allocate a (4KB) page for the pipe's buffer and metadata using `kalloc`.
+  - Open a pipe with the parent, then fork.
+The child process inherits the file descriptors of the parent.
+  - Close the parent's reading file descriptor and the child's writing file descriptor.
+  - Returns two file descriptors, one for reading and one for writing.

-- `exec`:
+- `exec`: Execute an user program on the existing process.
+  - Create a new temporary address space using `vspaceinit`.
+  - Read and load the program using `vspaceloadcode`.
+  - Setup and initialize the user stack using `vspaceinitstack`.
+  - Copy the arguments from the current address space to the new one using `vspacewritetova`.
+  - Copy and overwrite the current address space using `vspacecopy`.
+  - Free the temporary address space at the end or on failure to avoid memory leaks using `vspacefree`.
+  - Return 0 on success, -1 on failure.

+- `pipe_read`:

+- `pipe_write`:

+### System Calls
+#### sys_pipe, sys_exec
+The main goals of the `sys_*` functions is to do argument parsing and then calling the associated functions.

+#### kalloc.c
+We will need `kalloc` to allocate a page for the pipe buffer.

 #### vspace.c
-We will need `vspacewritetova`
+We will need:
+- `vspaceinit` to initialize the virtual address space of the new process.
+- `vspaceloadcode` to read the program and load it into the passed in address space.
+- `vspaceinitstack` to setup and initialize the user stack.
+- `vspacewritetova` to create a deep copy of the argument from the old address space to the new one.
+- `vspacecopy` to copy the current address space to the new process.
+- `vspacefree` to free the old address space to avoid memory leaks.

 ## Risk Analysis